Protecting our Community from Data Centers

 First: Tell your friends and neighbors.
 The more people know the greater our impact.

-Second: Contact your elected representatives and tell them that you don’t want data centers in our community.
+Second: Contact your elected representatives, especially state level officials, and tell them that you don’t want data centers in our community.
+Laws passed last year by the state legislature limit local control over data center construction.